detsam/indepstate-cc/app/adapters/dwx/README.md

 ## Retries (`open_order`)

-The adapter retries placement **only** when the DWX client reports an `OPEN_ORDER` error containing the order's CID.
-After each attempt it waits up to `confirmTimeoutMs` for confirmation.
-When the timeout fires, `DWX_Messages.txt` is inspected: if a matching error entry is found, the order is sent again and `order:retry { pendingId, count }` is emitted (with `count` starting at 1 for each order).
-If neither a confirmation nor an error appears, the pending order is rejected with reason `unexpected state - can't get either confirmation or error`.
+The adapter retries placement **only** when the DWX client reports an `OPEN_ORDER` error for the order's CID.
+Errors are delivered via `on_message` events and immediately trigger a resend with `order:retry { pendingId, count }` (with `count` starting at `1`).
+Between attempts the adapter simply waits for either a confirmation or an error;
+there is no timeout-based rejection.
 Retries can be stopped via `stopOpenOrder(pendingId)` which clears the pending state.

 ---